How to repair dog and cat scratches on leather upholstery?

 This procedure is amputation of the bone to the last knuckle, not mere removal of the nail.
 Onychectomy is banned in many countries and opposed by the Humane Society and the American Society for the Prevention of Cruelty to Animals.
 Declawing can decrease use of a litter box and increase biting.
 Cats are smart creatures and can be easily trained with a spray bottle of water (set on shoot-to-soak) and pheromone sprays.
 Give them a scratching post where they can engage in their natural behavior.
 You can also trim their claws with pet nail clippers.
 Others report success using Soft Paws or other claw caps.

-Repairing Dog Scratches
+Repair Dog Scratches on Leather

 Shop Repair Products